FusionAuth/fusionauth-example-react-2.0/README.md

 When the user clicks on `sign in`, the React app redirects to the Express server's `/login` route, which redirects to FusionAuth's `authorize` endpoint.
 FusionAuth renders the username/password form, authenticates the user, and redirects to the configured Redirect URI (`/oauth-redirect` on the Express server) with an Authorization Code.

-The Express server sends the Authorization Code (as well as its Client ID and Secret) to FusionAuth's `/token` endpoint.
+The Express server sends the Authorization Code (as well as its Client Id and Secret) to FusionAuth's `/token` endpoint.
 FusionAuth validates everything and sends back an Access Token.
 The Express Server saves this token in session storage and redirects back to the React client.

 When the user clicks on `sign out`, the React app sends a request to the Express server's `/logout` route, which sends a request to FusionAuth's `/logout` endpoint, deletes the relevant cookie, and deletes the Access Token from session storage.